ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/postgresql_tune/tuning.md

 `max_prepared_transactions` is 0 by default.

 This means that stored procedures and functions cannot be used out of the box.
 It must be enabled by setting `max_prepared_transactions` to a value greater than 0.
 If this is set to a number larger than 0, a good number to start with would be at least as large as `max_connections`.
-In a test or development environment, it doesn't hurt to go even larger (10000) to avoid errors.
+In a test or development environment, it doesn't hurt to set it to an even larger value(10000) to avoid errors.

 Using procedures and functions can greatly improve performance.